Home

 I'm a little "picky" when it comes to an Old Fashioned Recipe.

-And when I hire a bartender at the restaurant I usually re-train him or her on making a number of classic cocktails.
+When I hire a bartender at the restaurant I usually re-train him or her on making a number of classic cocktails.
 The Old Fashioned restaurant drink recipe is one of those drinks.

 How certain classic drink recipes get changed over time is somewhat of a mystery to me.
 I insist bartenders make them according to the original recipes whenever possible.